List of Doug episodes: Season 4 (1993–94)

+Doug and his friends are getting ready for the end of sixth grade and are graduating from Bluffington School.
+Doug feels a bit sad about leaving so he tries to find Principal Buttsavitch to talk to him.
+But when he finds out that Roger is as reluctant to leave the school as he is, Doug convinces Roger (and himself) that the new school will be great.As the summer begins, the Funnies plan to drive across the country to visit the Great Painted Gorge.
+Mr. Funnie is committed to keeping to a schedule, but Doug and Judy convince him to stop at several tourist traps along the way.
+The family isn't having any fun on the trip, until they finally reach the stop that makes it all worthwhile.

-Disney episodes (1996–1999)
+Disney seasons (1996–99)

-Season 5 (1996–1997)
+Season 5 (1996–97)

 In February 1996, Jumbo Pictures was acquired by Disney.
 Disney greenlit a fifth season of Doug, which Nickelodeon had previously declined to order, for Disney's children's programming block on ABC.
 This season introduced a new theme song and, at Jinkins' decision, some changes to the characters.
 In an interview, Jinkins said, "We'd already done a hundred and fifty some-odd stories, so our writing team was looking for a way to restart.
 The changes were my doing.
 I wanted to shake it up."
 To emphasize how the episodes were brand-new, this season was called Brand Spanking New!
 Doug.
 As of this season, episodes are now made up of one 22-minute stories.
 The ending credits also changed to where Doug chases Porkchop from left to right and then the latter chases the former to the left.
 The Christmas-themed special 15th episode "Doug's Secret Christmas" premiered on the network in primetime.

 Every episode of this season was directed by both Jim Jinkins & Jack Spillum.